 Keeping a close eye on developments

 Energy Strategy 2050 will move Switzerland’s energy policy in a new direction.
 The aim is to describe how Switzerland can withdraw from the use of nuclear energy on a step-by-step basis and gradually restructure the Swiss energy system by 2050.
 These moves are to take place without endangering Switzerland’s currently high level of supply security and its affordable energy supply.
 The strategy calls for a significant increase in energy efficiency, the increased use of renewable energy and the reduction of energy-related CO2 emissions.

 The progress that is achieved in this way is to be closely monitored.
 These activities will make it possible to identify and counteract any associated undesirable developments.
-For this purpose, together with the State Secretariat for Economic Affairs (SECO) and other federal authorities, the Swiss Federal Office of Energy (SFOE) has developed a corresponding monitoring programme.
+For this purpose, together with the State Secretariat for Economic Affairs (SECO) and other federal authorities, the Swiss Federal Office of Energy (SFOE) operates a corresponding monitoring programme.
 Articles 55ff of the Federal Energy Act and Articles 69ff of the Federal Energy Ordinance form the basis for this move.
 Article 74a of the Federal Nuclear Energy Act is also of relevance.

 The monitoring programme primarily focuses on the development compared with the objectives defined in the Federal Energy Act relating to per capita energy and electricity consumption, and the targets relating to the increase in electricity production from new renewable forms of energy and hydropower.
 Other areas of focus and indicators describe the network development, supply security, expenditure and tariffs, energy-related CO2 emissions, research and technology and the international environment.

 The most important indicators are included in the condensed version of the monitoring report.
 Additional indicators are included in the full version of the report.
 In addition, the Federal Council will prepare a report for the attention of Parliament every five years containing in-depth analyses plus a report on the status of its energy policy.